 When an exam finishes, it’s essential all scripts are kept secure and despatched for marking as soon as possible.
-Please follow the following steps, explained in this section:
+Please follow the steps detailed in this section.

 Further information on the despatch of scripts can be found in the JCQ Instructions for conducting examinations.

 It’s important all candidates who attempt an examination are listed on the relevant attendance register, and equally important all candidates listed are clearly indicated as present or absent.

 Don’t forget to include those candidates who have:

 If you know a candidate has been withdrawn, please cross through their candidate number and name.